ArmchairAnarchist/pdsnd_github/README.md

 ### Description
 This project is an interactive python script that quantitively investigates the use of Bikeshare facilities in Chicago, New York City and Washington.
 It was the second of three projects I completed on Udacity's Programming for Data Science.
+This will be my **first** github project!

 ### Files used
 finalbikeshare.py